paolo-vergo/npbayes/NN/Readme.md

   3. grid: values of the grid created
   4. predictive: each row contains the corresponing season estimates for the predictive in each point of the grid

+ An important note: MCMC estimates of mu and clustering are provided for completeness, but we do not focus particularly on them at this stage.

  # Example : effect of alpha
  Example of the first HDP parameter effect: increasing of the borrowing of information.